beakerbrowser/unwalled.garden/_md/docs/api/reactions.md

 ## Reactions API

-Read and create "reaction" emojis which are attached to content on the Web.
+Reactions are emojis which can be attached to any arbitrary URL (the "topic").
+They're similar to "likes" but much more general.

 ---